AntonSol919/linkspace/homepage/why.md

 ## Why not <alternative>?

 - It has either hash addresses or custom url addresses, not both.
 - Too slow.
-A system should be able to stream video, not configure a different protocol to do so.
+We should stream video as is, not hand it over to different protocol.
 - No Groups.
 Consequently there is no or little granularity in what you share.
 - No domains.
-Consequently the barrier to quickly hack something together is high.
-A developer might fear messing up.
-- Its not a full supernet, but just a blockchain.
-I.e. A singular log of packets with links to its previous entry that hold accounting data.
+Everything becomes one app.
+- Its distracted with building universal concensus (blockchains), instead of focusing on the utility without a consensus.
 - The wrong order of defining the system's components.
   - A blessed/fixed method of exchanging data, instead of a external/modular system.
   - An ever growing set of stream protocols to negotiate a state.
+  - HTTP servers extended and cooreced to act fededrated, instead of HTML coerced to be a UI for a federated network protocol.

 Take your pick.
 That does not alternative are worse.
+These are goals and properties that I value.
-More than one supernet can co-exist, and they have their own strong points.
+More than one supernet can co-exist, and have different strong points.